Automatic Reasoning on Recursive Data-Structures with Sharing: Introduction

-An important part of reasoning over heap manipulating programs is specifying properties local to regions of memory.
-While traditional Hoare logic augmented with recursively defined predicates can be used (from as early as $1982$ \cite{morris82tfpm,bornat00mpc}), it was Separation Logic \cite{ohearn01local,reynolds02separation} (SL) which made a significant advance.
+It was Separation Logic \cite{ohearn01local,reynolds02separation} (SL) which made a significant advance in verifying programs that manipulate recursive data structures such as linked-lists or trees.
 Two key ideas here are: associating a predicate with a notion of \emph{heap}, and composing predicates with the notion of \emph{separating conjunction} of heaps.
-As a result, SL has an extremely elegant \emph{frame rule} which facilitates the important methodology of \emph{local reasoning}.
+As a result, SL has an extremely elegant frame rule (SFR): when a program fragment $P$ is ``enclosed'' in some heap, then any formula $\pi$ whose ``footprint'' is separate from this heap can be ``framed'' through the fragment.
+This notion of separation is indicated by the ``separating conjunction'' operator ``$*$'' which states that the footprints of its two operands (which are logical predicates) are disjoint.
+Note that the validity of the triple $\oldtriple{\phi}{P}{\psi}$ entails that all heap accesses in $P$, read or write, are confined to the implicit heap of $\phi$, or to fresh addresses.
+This provides for truly local reasoning, because the proof of $P$ is done \emph{without any prior knowledge} about the predicate $\pi$.

+There have been significant advancements in automating SL and its variants to deal with recursive data-structures (without sharing) such as linked-lists or trees \cite{nguyen10shape3,wies13cav,qiu13dryad,piskac14cav,pek14pldi,chu15pldi}.
+However, we cannot directly use SL frame rule to deal with programs that manipulate data structures with sharing because such structures cannot easily be massaged into the form $\phi ~\hsep~ \pi$: for example, the left and right descendants of a graph node often are not disjoint.

+The recent work \cite{hobor13ramify} was an important contribution toward the sharing problem in SL.
+It introduced a new ``ramification'' rule which allowed for shared structures.
+However, the preconditions to using this rule, including the use of ``magic wand'' operators, are complex.
+Consequently, though we now have a systematic approach to formally reason about shared structures, we are not yet closer to an \emph{automated} method.
+We elaborate on \cite{hobor13ramify} in Section \ref{sec:related}.